rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Limitations: the big assumption - that one can extract all information with only surveillance on neighboring person, and with equal cost compared to surveilling the person themselves - is unlikely to hold in the real world.
 Further, this assumes the whole network has equal costs and benefits of surveillance, which is likewise unlikely (someone who might be the kingpin of a cartel, for example, surely does not have the same costs and benefits as some random drug user).

-Potential Uses: unknown potential relevance to HT project.
-Identifying codes idea might be applicable to misinformation intervention scenarios (select efficient people for intervention if they will spread the intervention to neighbors).

 **RumorSleuth: Joint Detection of Rumor Veracity and User Stance (ASONAM long)**